 These are a couple of the alternatives you should consider before filing for bankruptcy.
 If there is any way for you to handle your outstanding debts without bankruptcy, then you should attempt them first.

 Re-Analyze Your Financial Situation

 Before making any rash decisions, take a moment to analyze the overall situation.
-Figure out how much you actually owe, including medical bills, credit card debt, online fast cash loans, personal loans, and secured debts.
+Figure out how much you actually owe, including medical bills, installment loans, credit card debt, quick cash loans, personal loans, and secured debt.
 Next, figure out how much income you bring in consistently and what you can afford to pay each month on your debt.